Find Grad Schools

 697 Yearly Graduations

 The 6th most popular school in the country for management science majors who are seeking their master's degree is University of North Carolina at Chapel Hill.
 Roughly 30,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
 During the most recent year for which we have data, 697 people received their master's degree in management science from UNC Chapel Hill.
-About 32% of this group were women, and 24% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in management science at University of North Carolina at Chapel Hill make a median salary of 90,072.
+Around 24% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 685 Yearly Graduations

 The 7th most popular school in the country for management science majors who are seeking their master's degree is Georgia Institute of Technology - Main Campus.
 Roughly 39,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $10,258 per year, while in-state graduate students, on average, pay $14,064 per year.
 During the most recent year for which we have data, 685 people received their master's degree in management science from Georgia Tech.
-Around 31% of these students were from an underrepresented racial-ethnic group, and 31% were women.
-Data shows that Georgia Tech graduates that hold this degree go on to make a median salary of $90,072.
+About 28% of this group were women, and 31% were students from an underrepresented racial-ethnic group.

 673 Yearly Graduations

 The University of Texas at Dallas is the 8th most popular school in the nation for students seeking a master's degree in management science.
 Each year, around 28,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $14,564 per year, while in-state graduate students, on average, pay $15,088 per year.
 During the most recent year for which we have data, 673 people received their master's degree in management science from UT Dallas.
-Around 15% of these students were from an underrepresented racial-ethnic group, and 42% were women.
-Those who complete their master's degree in management science at The University of Texas at Dallas make a median salary of 90,072.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 45% were women.

 #9